Clean-up begins in Hong Kong after week of chaos and destruction

 Comments on a Facebook feed of the clean-up reflected that schism, with some applauding the effort by the men based in the garrison and others calling any PLA deployment "unconstitutional" under the handover agreement.
 Arguments and scuffles also broke out on Saturday between pro-government and pro-democracy activists still occupying parts of a university campus.

-Elsewhere at the Hong Kong Polytechnic University in Kowloon, student protesters also began clearing rubbish but insisted they wanted to maintain the occupation of the campus and keep control of one of the major tunnels to Hong Kong Island.
+Elsewhere at the Hong Kong Polytechnic University in Kowloon, student protesters also began clearing rubbish, but insisted they wanted to maintain an occupation of the campus and keep control of one of the major tunnels to Hong Kong Island.
 The Cross-Harbour tunnel has been closed since Tuesday, its toll booths torched and piles of rubble laid across the road.

 "We are here for the long term," a 20-year-old student who identified himself only as E said.
 "We want to do our part and come back to help clean up while it's not so tense today."
 A 21-year-old student who identified herself as Mario said they intended to continue the strike next week.